-A father reflects on the rich life of his son, who died suddenly at twenty-six after suffering from schizophrenia.
+A father reflects on the rich life of his son, who died suddenly at twenty-six after living with schizophrenia.

-On the morning of Boxing Day, 2009, the poet Fraser Sutherland and his wife, Alison, found their son, Malcolm, dead in his bedroom in their house.
+On the morning of Boxing Day 2009, the poet Fraser Sutherland and his wife, Alison, found their son, Malcolm, dead in his bedroom in their house.
 He was twenty-six and had died from a seizure of unknown cause.
-Malcolm had been suffering from schizophrenia since the age of seventeen.
+Malcolm had been living with schizophrenia since the age of seventeen.

-Fraser Sutherland’s respectful narration of his son’s life — the boy’s happiness as well as his sufferings, his heroic efforts to calm his troubled mind, his readings, his writings, his experiments with religious thought.
-This is a master writer’s attempt to give his sick son’s life shape and dignity, to memorialize his life as more than an illness.
-And in writing his son’s life, Fraser Sutherland creates his own self-effacing memoir — the memoir of a parent’s resilience through years of stressful care.
+Fraser’s respectful narration of his son’s life — the boy’s happiness as well as his sufferings, his heroic efforts to calm his troubled mind, his readings, his writings, his experiments with religious thought.
+This is a master writer’s attempt to give his son’s life shape and dignity, to memorialize his life as more than an illness.
+And in writing his son’s life, Fraser creates his own self-effacing memoir — the memoir of a parent’s resilience through years of stressful care.

 Fraser Sutherland, one of Canada’s finest poetry critics and essayists, died shortly after completing this book.